 While there is still the romantic appeal for a 4-year university degree, practical students may opt for a 2-year Associate’s Degree in their discipline for any number of reasons.
 Foremost, the cost and time commitment are considerably less, which ups the value for most cash-starved students.
 In recent years, community and technical colleges have entered formal agreements with associated universities to streamline the transfer process for students that wish to carry on in their education.
 While academic quality is on par, junior colleges often feature a more hands-on approach to learning which appeals to some students.

 When researching options for becoming a nurse, ADN programs are not the only option available to students.
-BSN or Bachelor of Science in Nursing programs are the bar to which all students are being streamed, either in a 4-year block of university schooling, through an ADN-to-BSN bridge, or as RNs who wish to enter continuing education for professional development.
+BSN or Bachelor of Science in Nursing programs are the bar to which all students are being streamed, either in a 4-year block of a university schooling, through an ADN-to-BSN bridge, or as RNs who wish to enter continuing education for professional development.
 BSN programs tend to prepare students differently for the rigors of clinical practice with more in-depth reading and theory work to expand their knowledge and skill set.